Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/node/ampli.md

     - [Node.js Typescript Ampli Examples](https://github.com/amplitude/ampli-examples/tree/main/node/typescript/v1/AmpliApp)
     - [Next.js Ampli Examples](https://github.com/amplitude/ampli-examples/tree/main/node/nextjs/ampli-app)

-!!!note "Deprecated Itly runtime"
+!!!deprecated "Deprecated Itly runtime"
     This page covers Node.js JavaScript and TypeScript runtimes.
 All (Itly) runtimes are deprecated.
-If you are still using an (Itly) runtime, see the **[migration guide](#migrating-from-an-itly-runtime)** to ugrade to the newest runtime.
+If you are still using an (Itly) runtime, see the **[migration guide](#migrating-from-an-itly-runtime)** to upgrade to the newest runtime.
 Docs for the Itly version are available **[here](data/../../deprecated-sdks/nodejs)**.

 --8<-- "includes/beta-not-supported.md"